nhsconnect/FHIR-CDS/pages/overview/overview_release_notes.md

 ---

 ## 1.1.0-alpha ##
-*  Removed Encounter resource
+*  ProcedureRequest Resource has been deprecated
+*  Added guidance to state that all Assertions are to be Observation resources
-*  Removed Patient resource
+*  Removed guidance pages regarding Encounter and Patient resources as they now follow CareConnect guidance
-*  Further guidance and updates added on searching for a `ServiceDefinition` using additional customised `SearchParameters`
+*  Further guidance and updates added on searching for a ServiceDefinition using additional customised SearchParameters
-*  Added guidance on usage to the `GuidanceResponse` page
+*  Added guidance on usage to the GuidanceResponse page
-*  Added implementation guidance on a `ProcedureRequest`
 *  Updated HTTP 500 error with a more descriptive error message
-*  `GuidanceResponse` page updated to show `occurrenceDateTime` represents date/time at which a `GuidanceResponse` is returned to an EMS
+*  GuidanceResponse page updated to show occurrenceDateTime represents date/time at which a GuidanceResponse is returned to an EMS
-*  Updated valueset text and links on `ReferralRequest` page
+*  Updated valueset text and links on ReferralRequest page
-*  Corrected name of `ServiceDefinition.effective` parameter in API general guidance
+*  Corrected name of ServiceDefinition.effective parameter in API general guidance
-*  Updated API general guidance to align errors more closely to an `OperationOutcome`
+*  Updated API general guidance to align errors more closely to an OperationOutcome
-*  Further guidance and updates added on searching for a `ServiceDefinition` using additional customised `SearchParameters`
+*  Further guidance and updates added on searching for a ServiceDefinition using additional customised SearchParameters
 *  Guidance amended regarding the ReferralRequest.intent element
 *  SearchParameters resource page added with examples of SearchParameter definitions
+*  RequestGroup resouce page added

 ## 1.0.0-alpha ##